 We are excited to introduce Sew Good Souls as our mission to bring our hands and hearts together in Rhode Island, allowing us to reach people and pets around the globe.
 We focus on four national and international projects:

-Dress a Girl Around the World (DAG) by making sundresses that will be sent, through mission projects, to those in need.
-DAG is a program with Hope 4 Women International that has been serving women and girls at risk since 2008.
+Dress a Girl Around the World (DAG) makes sundresses that will be sent, through various mission projects to those in need.
+DAG is a program within Hope 4 Women International that has been serving women and girls at risk since 2008.
 To date, more than 500,000 dresses have been made and sent to 82 different countries.

 Quilts Beyond Borders (QBB) making quilts for children in need, especially orphans living in under-served areas of the world where the warmth of a quilt is needed at night.
 More than 153 million children in the world today have lost one or both parents.
 QBB has delivered thousands of quilts around the world, and most recently our own Native American Indians have been receiving quilts for adults.

 Click here for QUILT KIT PATTERN GUIDE

 Our teens work on Small Kennel Quilts for the TQPM Small Kennel Quilt Team.
 This is a volunteer organization sewing to support the Small Kennel Quilt Project (SKQP).
 This project needs quilts for animal shelters that have been impacted by disasters (fire, flood, hurricane or tornado).
 After disasters strike not only may a shelter be destroyed, but there are cats and dogs who have been injured, lost or abandoned, and these quilts will be in their crates adding comfort to their disorientation.

 Days for Girls (D4G) program provides feminine hygiene solutions, health education for girls (allowing them to stay in school,) and income generating opportunities for women.
 They have reached almost one million girls in more than 110 countries.